JustTuturu/Chisa-Hyprcursor/README.md

 ## Disclaimer
 - This is a **non-official** port to the `hyprcursor` format.
 - I do not own the original assets.
 All rights belong to the artist **BLZ**.
-- In accordance with the artist's terms:
-    - No redistribution.
-    - No secondary sales.
-    - No public modifications.

-## Why this is Private?
-This repository is kept **Private** to respect the artist's prohibition on uploading their work to public websites and to prevent unauthorized distribution of paid/proprietary content.